Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/query-sql.markdown

 Note that in `query1` the `num` property is used both for routing and matching.

-In some scenarios we may want to execute the query on a specific partition without matching the routing property (e.g. blocking operation).
+In some scenarios, we may want to execute the query on a specific partition without matching the routing property (e.g. blocking operation).
 This can be done via the `setRouting` method:

 ```java